Lee Eisenberg

-Lee Eisenberg (born April 5, 1977) is an American film and television writer and producer.
+Lee Eisenberg is an American film and television writer and producer.
 He usually works with Gene Stupnitsky, with whom he founded Quantity Entertainment.

 Life and career

 Eisenberg was born in Needham, Massachusetts.
 His father is an immigrant from Israel.
 He graduated from Connecticut College in 1999, after which he wrote the independent short film Flush, and was once a contestant on the game show Pyramid.

 Television

 In 2005, Eisenberg and Stupnitsky joined the staff of the NBC comedy series The Office, where they remained from seasons 2 to 6.
 In addition to writing, he served as a co-executive producer and directed two episodes with Stupnitsky, "Michael Scott Paper Company" and "The Lover".
 Although he is not credited for directing "Michael Scott Paper Company", similarly Stupnitsky is not credited for directing "The Lover", as only one person can be credited with directing the episode.
 They also directed The Outburst, a webisode series for The Office.
 He acted as Gino, one of the Vance Refrigeration delivery people, along with Stupnitsky, present in several episodes of The Office.

 In 2013, Eisenberg and Stupnitsky were listed as two of Deadline Hollywoods "Overachievers" of pilot season.
 Along with Stephen Merchant, they created, executive produced, and wrote for the HBO series Hello Ladies, which ran for one season and concluded with a feature-length special.
 That same year, they wrote a pilot for ABC based on the BBC series Pulling, in addition to serving as executive producers on the series Trophy Wife on ABC.
 They also executive produced the series Bad Teacher for CBS, which is based on their original screenplay.

 Eisenberg and Stupnitsky created the 2023 miniseries Jury Duty winning a Peabody Award for "wrapping up a lesson of civic responsibility within a warmhearted comedic tale, and for creating a bold feat of nonfiction storytelling that proves reality television can, surprisingly, bring out the best in all of us."